-(e) The board of directors shall appoint a secretary and such additional officers and staff members as they shall deem appropriate and shall determine the amount of reasonable compensation, if any, each shall receive.
-The board of directors may vest in the executive director, or the director's subordinates and, upon the appointment of a secretary of commerce, the chief operating officer or the chief operating officer's subordinates, the authority to appoint additional staff members and to determine the amount of compensation each individual shall receive.
+10 (e) The board of directors shall appoint a secretary and such additional officers and starf 11 members as they shall deem appropriate and shall determine the amount of reasonable 12 compensation, if any, each shall receive.
+The board of directors may vest in the executive 13 director, or the director's subordinates the chief operating officer or the chief operating officer's 14 subordinates, the authority to appoint additional staff members and to determine the amount of 15 compensation each individual shall receive.